ArthurKValladares/Cinder-Renderer/README.md

 cargo run --bin <BIN> --release
 ```

-The currently available binaries to un are:
+The currently available binaries to run are:

 ```
 hello-triangle